Proposals for receiving PRACE resources are subject to PRACE peer review that comprises a technical review followed by scientific one.

 Reviewers must treat the proposals that they review in confidence both during and after the review process to maintain the integrity of the peer review process.

 If the reviewer is unable to review a proposal due to a conflict of interest, she/he should inform the PRACE peer review staff promptly.
 PRACE adheres to the conflict of interest policies common to public funding agencies.
-The PRACE confidentiality and no-conflict of interest form can be found here.

 2. Anonymity of reviewers